neerazz/TriArchitect-Agent/resources/paper/main.md

 Tools like **OpenRewrite** [7] and **JavaParser** represent the current industrial standard.
 They parse source code into an Abstract Syntax Tree (AST), apply modifications to the tree nodes, and print the tree back to text.
 *   **Mechanism:** Visitor patterns traverse the AST.
 A "Recipe" defines a precise structural transformation (e.g., "Find all method invocations of `A.foo()` and replace them with `B.bar()`").
 *   **Strengths:** 100% precision.
 If a recipe exists and matches, the transformation is guaranteed to be syntactically valid.
 *   **Weaknesses:** The "Recipe Gap".
 Writing a recipe requires an expert developer to manually encode the transformation logic.
 If a library has no pre-written recipe, the tool does nothing.
-Our evaluation shows that ~38% of real-world migration tasks involve custom logic or "long-tail" libraries for which no recipes exist.
+My evaluation shows that ~38% of real-world migration tasks involve custom logic or "long-tail" libraries for which no recipes exist.

 ### 2.3 Third Generation: Probabilistic Large Language Models (LLMs)
 The emergence of Transformer-based models (CodeLlama, GPT-4) introduced the ability to generate code based on natural language intent.